However you interpret the guidance, you can contact us for advice and support in the usual way.

-There are some simple steps which should help you manage your response to the current situation:
+There are some simple steps that should help you manage your response to the current situation.

 - Only use trusted resources for news about the pandemic.
 Ignore rumours and speculation, which are rife on social media.

-- Take regular breaks when you are working and away from work, try to exercise or do something you enjoy to escape the pressures of work and help you relax.
+- Take regular breaks when you are working and away from work, try to exercise or do something you enjoy to escape work pressures and help you relax.
 Eat well, have adequate rest and avoid relying on alcohol or smoking as a coping strategy.